-- Only qualified Adult Training Facilities holding a Title 55 Pa.
-Code Chapter 2380 license may enroll for this service. - Providers must demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-- Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - Complete standard ODP required orientation. - Carry commercial general liability insurance, professional liability errors and omissions insurance and worker's compensation insurance when required by Pennsylvania statute. - Have documentation that all vehicles used in the provision of Day Habilitation services have automobile insurance. - Have documentation that all vehicles used in the provision of Day Habilitation services have current State motor vehicle registration and inspection. - Ensure that staff (direct, contracted, or in a consulting capacity) meet the qualifications for this service. - Comply with Department standards related to provider qualifications.
+- Providers of facility-based day habilitation services with a waiver service location in Pennsylvania must be licensed under 55 Pa.
+Code Chapter 2380 relating to Adult Training Facilities or under 6 Pa.
+Code Chapter 11 relating to Older Adult Day Services.
+A comparable license is required for providers with a waiver service location in states contiguous to Pennsylvania. - Providers must demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - Complete standard ODP required orientation. - Carry commercial general liability insurance, professional liability errors and omissions insurance and worker's compensation insurance when required by Pennsylvania statute. - Have documentation that all vehicles used in the provision of Day Habilitation services have automobile insurance. - Have documentation that all vehicles used in the provision of Day Habilitation services have current State motor vehicle registration and inspection. - Ensure that staff (direct, contracted, or in a consulting capacity) meet the qualifications for this service. - Comply with Department standards related to provider qualifications.